 - Their careless action caused an accident that injured you.

-- Your injuries entitle you to compensation for accident-related expenses.
+- Your injuries entitle you to compensation for accident-related losses.

-We compile evidence that will draw a direct line between all four points, showing the relationship between the other party’s negligence, your injuries, and your right to damages.
+We compile evidence that draws a direct line between all four points, showing the relationship between the at-fault driver’s negligence, your injuries, and your right to damages.

-Evidence can vary based on each case, but some typical pieces of information we use are:
+Evidence can vary based on each case, but information we typically use to establish liability includes:

 - Photos from the accident scene